 Search Content

-The Southwest Florida Water Management District is seeking public input about proposed minimum and guidance levels for Lake Marion in Levy County.A public workshop will be held Wednesday, Oct.
-11, at the Williston Community Center, 50 Northwest Main Street, Williston.
-The meeting will begin at 6 p.m.A minimum flow or level (MFL) is the limit at which further water withdrawals will cause significant harm to the water resources and/or environment.
-The District Governing… Read more
+The Southwest Florida Water Management District is seeking public input about proposed minimum levels for Lake Marion in Levy County.A public workshop will be held Monday, Dec.
+12, at the Williston Community Center, 50 Northwest Main Street, Williston.
+The meeting will begin at 6 p.m.A minimum flow or level is the limit at which further water withdrawals will cause significant harm to the water resources and/or environment.
+The District Governing Board sets these limits as…

 The Southwest Florida Water Management District (District) will close all District-managed campgrounds and properties to include trails and day use areas throughout its 16-county region at 3 p.m.
 Wednesday, Nov.
 11, in anticipation of impacts from Hurricane Eta.